Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Theory of macroscopic exit rates

 The solution of the partial differential equation (\ref{equ:6}) together with the initial condition

 can be given in terms of the Feynman-Kac formula \cite{ernst, feynman-kac_paper_weber,feynman-kac_paper_original}:

-It allows us to interpret the solution as an expectation over realizations of the stochastic process and therefore builds the bridge from an abstract definition to its interpretation as a probability.
+This representation[It] allows us to interpret the solution as an expectation over realizations of the stochastic process and therefore builds the bridge from an abstract definition to its interpretation as a probability.

-{\boldsymbol{x}} To this end let us consider the case where $\chi \approx \one_S$.
-Then $p_\chi$ is the expectation over trajectories starting in $\boldsymbol{x}_0$.
+To this end let us consider the case where $\chi \approx \one_S$.
+The expectation is to be taken over all trajectories starting in $\boldsymbol{x}_0$.[Then $p_\chi$ is the expectation over trajectories starting in $\boldsymbol{x}_0$.]
 Once any such trajectory leaves the set $S$ the integral becomes infinite and exponential function evaluates to $0$.
 Otherwise the exponential stays $1$, as well as $\chi(\statex_\tau)=1$.
-We therefore recover the definition of classical holding probability $p_\chi(\statex, \tau) = p_S(\statex, \tau)$ in \eqref{eq:holdprobclassic}, see also (9) and (10) in \cite{ernst}, as well as (3.31) in \cite{schuette}.
+We therefore recover the definition of classical holding probability $p_\chi(\statex, \tau) = p_S(\statex, \tau)$ in \eqref{eq:holdprobclassic}, i.e. the probability to stay in $S$ for time $\tau$ at least, see also (9) and (10) in \cite{ernst}, as well as (3.31) in \cite{schuette}.

+We summarize this result in the following proposition: \begin{proposition}Let $\chi \approx \one_S$ be a solution to \eqref{eq:Lchi}.
+Then the $\chi$-holding probability approximates the classical holding probability of $S$: